Big and Tall 1/4 Zip Pullover Fit Guide for Brands

 It is to define the fit block, confirm the key measurements, review at least one extended-size sample, and check how the garment behaves when zipped, layered, and moved.

-For OEM programs, this is where factory communication becomes important.
+For OEM and private label programs, this is where factory communication becomes important.
 A supplier should not only follow the measurement chart, but also help review whether the extended-size sample keeps the right balance across length, width, sleeve position, hem shape, and zipper placement.

-For brands planning big and tall quarter-zip programs, this early review can reduce repeated sample revisions and lower bulk size risk.
+For brands planning big and tall quarter zip pullover programs, this early review can reduce repeated sample revisions and lower bulk size risk.

 That is how a big and tall 1/4 zip pullover becomes more than just a larger garment.